 Usually, you can find Corid at Coastal Farm and Ranch.

-Otherwise, the other treatments I use if I notice my hens seem to be having any digestive issues are the following:
+Otherwise, the other treatments I use if I notice my hens seem to be having any digestive or breathing issues are the following:

 Digestive Upsets by HomeoVet.
 I put a few drops of this in their water bowls every day for a few days to a week when I notice they seem unwell.
 I found this homeopathic treatment at Chewy.com.